These fun and festive Christmas brownies are guaranteed to bring joy this holiday season.

 All you need is a boxed brownie mix (or your go-to recipe), a knife, and green candy melts.

-Bake the brownies, let them cool, then cut into shape.
+Bake the brownies, let them cool, then cut them into shape.
 It’s that easy.

 If you’re looking for an eye-catching Christmas treat, look no further.

 What could be more spectacular than these brownie bites with mini-Christmas trees on top?